 Common test conditions are desirable to conduct coding experiments in a well-defined environment and ease the comparison of the outcome of experiments.
 This document specifies the common test conditions for ISO/IEC 23090-12 MPEG immersive video (MIV) related activities.
+This document replaces [5].
 The common test conditions are defined to evaluate the coding efficiency, subjective quality, pixel rate and user experience of immersive video solutions.
 The technical approach is following these steps: